Coconut Red Lentil Pilaf with Lemon, Lime & Spinach

 Directions

-1. In a large pot saute the onion in the coconut oil over medium heat for about 5 minutes.
+1. In a large pot, saute the onion in the coconut oil over medium heat for about 5 minutes - until golden.

 3. Mix in the coconut milk, salt, lime/lemon juice and water.
-Bring to a boil then reduce heat to medium low, cover the pot and let simmer for about 20-25 minutes.
+Bring to a boil, then reduce the heat to medium-low, cover the pot and let it simmer for about 20-25 minutes.
 Stir occasionally to prevent sticking.
 If the lentils have absorbed all of the liquid and are still not cooked, add a little water.

 Recipe by Jackie DeKnock of